winterlegends/EaglerX-Velocity/README.md

 ## Installing and Running

-As of now, just run `sh startup.sh` in terminal, that will run all of the necessary commands needed to be ran for the program to function properly.
+First, run `sh install.sh` in the terminal, which will install all modules. then just run `sh startup.sh` in terminal, that will run all of the necessary commands needed to be ran for the program to function properly.

 ## Plugins